 An Invitation to Wonder: Waubesa Wetlands is a new film in production that tells the story of a hidden wetland left undeveloped by humans, a scientist dedicated to preserving it, and his grandson: a 20-year-old documentary filmmaker.Read More

 Since 2007, NRF has funded restoration work on 8,000 acres of globally rare pine barrens at Spread Eagle Barrens State Natural Area.Read More

 The 2023 Great Wisconsin Birdathon Report is here!
 More teams, more birds, and more funds raised for bird conservation.
 72 teams raised over $122,000 during our 11th season of birding for a cause.Read More

 Director of Communications

-Shelly oversees the Foundation's strategic communications and marketing.
+Shelly oversees the Foundation's strategic communications public relations, and marketing.
 She tells our stories of positive impact on the land, broadens awareness of our programs, and creates connections with key audiences.